 Quite a week but let’s put all that to one side and reflect on a fabulous article I came across, which put into perspective what we are trying to do.

-Dr John Launer of HEE asks in BMJ Is there a crisis in clinical consultations?
+Dr John Launer of HEE asks Is there a crisis in clinical consultations?
 Although he sets the paper in a hospital context, most of his working life has been in primary care and the same principles and questions apply.
 It’s all about

 “the idea that making it easier for clinicians simply to talk with patients may solve many problems that managers might assume need far more complex technological solutions”